Gabijajulio18/image-classifier-api/README.md

 The current model is a custom CNN trained from scratch.
 A forthcoming update will train a MobileNetV2 model using transfer learning and compare its performance against the baseline.
-We expect the pretrained model to converge faster and yield higher accuracy.
+I expect the pretrained model to converge faster and yield higher accuracy.

 | Model | Accuracy | Macro F1 |